Resources for Parents

 Recess and lunch may be ordered by placing the correct money into a paper bag and write clearly your child's name, class, recess or lunch and the food order.
 Orders can be placed on-line (refer to attached menu for details).
 Orders should be placed before school begins.

 Click on the link below to access a range of useful documents for teachers, parents and caregivers, translated into over 40 languages.

 Free Support for Parents

-As the end of the school year rapidly approaches, calendars and to-do lists get jam-packed and tempers can be frayed.
-Sometimes at this time of year we see our children behaving in ways that aren't usual for them such as being teary and emotional to being defiant and angry.
+Sometimes we see our children behaving in ways that aren't usual for them such as being teary and emotional to being defiant and angry.
 Sometimes when things become too hard for children to handle they might have a ‘meltdown'.
 A meltdown is an intense and often frightening response to over-stimulation of the nervous system involving activation of the child's ‘fight or flight' response.
 This often means that the experiences the child is having are too much for them to handle at the time.
 Tiredness, lack of routines, stress in the family (rushing around with too many things on the to-do list) and other changes can create a "perfect storm" for the child.
 Afterwards, the child may experience intense feelings of shame, humiliation, remorse and fear that relationships have been harmed beyond repair.

 The notion of prevention being better than the cure is primary when dealing with meltdowns.
 So how, as a parent, can you prevent meltdowns?